 - The relevant entity possesses ‘sufficient capacity’ including the ‘…financial capacity, to perform its functions as an online gaming self-regulatory body…’ under the Amendment Rules.

-– the relevant body finds that the below set criteria has been suitably satisfied:
+– The relevant body finds that the below-set criteria have been suitably satisfied:

 - The ‘online real money game’ doesn’t involve betting or wagering ‘on any outcome’ thereof and;